 - Bitch in Sheep's Clothing: Whirley, a self-proclimed Moral Guardian who is secretly the Big Bad in disguise.

-- Buddy Cop Movie: Complete with Odd Couple of protagonist policemen.
+- Buddy Cop Movie: Complete with an Odd Couple of protagonist policemen.

 - Bunny-Ears Lawyer: The other characters (and the audience) chuckle at Friday's hopelessly outdated, stodgy attitudes.
 But he shows us time and time again exactly why he's considered the best cop in Los Angeles.
 In the other direction, Streebeck clearly doesn't have much regard for regulations or procedure, but Friday mentions Pep has a long list of merit citations and he repeatedly proves his ability.